yunakangdev/portfolio/README.md

    }
   })

-- [x] 2021/02/04 : JS + CSS(scrolling down when the nav menu is clicked)
+- [x] 2021/02/04 : JS + CSS(scroll down when the nav menu is clicked)

-  1. add an addEventListener to navbarMenu to scroll down to each section when the click event happens on the navbarMenu
+  1. add data-link="#each section's id" to navbarMenuItems
-  2. add data-link="#each section's id" to navbarMenuItems
+  2. add addEventListener to navbarMenu
   3. now when the event happens(the navbarMenu is clicked), its event.target(navbarMenuItem) saves its data-link values to event.target.dataset.link
   4. thus, we can check if the navbarMenuItem is clicked by checking the link
   5. if the navbarMenuItem is clicked, it will have each section's id as their data-link